OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-19-EdinburghSteeringCommittee/ProgressReports/JacU.md

 * D4.3 (Due: September 2016, postponed to Feb.
 2017) [Distributed, Collaborative, Versioned Editing of Active Documents in MathHub.info](OpenDreamKit:tree/master/WP4/D4.3)
 * D4.8 (Due: February 2017) [In-place computation in active documents (context/computation)](OpenDreamKit:tree/master/WP4/D4.8)
 * D6.4 (Due: August 2017 ) [Conversion of existing and new Databases ( LMFDB , OEIS, FindStat ) to unified interoperable System)](OpenDreamKit:tree/master/WP6/D6.4)
+* D4.11 (Due: August 2017) Notebook Import into MathHub.info (interactive display)

+---

+## Proposed Title Changes for Deliverables.

+We changed our priority in WP6 from algorithm verification to system interoperability and distributed computing in the ``Math-in-the-Middle'' Paradigm, therefore we would like to change the titles of three deliverables

+* D6.5 (Due: 24) Generating GAP/ SAGE Interface Theories in OMDoc/MMT for System
+  Interoperation (Was: ``PYTHON/ SAGE Computational Foundation Module in OMDoc/MMT``) D6.7 (Due: 36) GAP/ SAGE Interface Views OMDoc/MMT (was ``PYTHON/ SAGE Declarative Semantics in OMDoc/MMT``) D6.8 (Due: 36) Curated Math-in-the-Middle Ontology covering exemplary parts of LMFDB, OEIS, FINDSTAT, GAP, SAGE knowledge bases.
+(Was ``LMFDB Algorithm Verification with respect to a Triformal Theory``)
 ---

 ## Possibly Relevant Events